 Final Exam Resource Spotlight

 Are you an ELA teacher who needs some engaging activities for final exam review time?
-This growing bundle of ELA activities features writing, figurative language, grammar, and poetry activities for use with stations, small groups, or whole-class arrangements.
+This growing bundle of ELA games features writing, figurative language, grammar, and poetry activities for use with stations, small groups, or whole-class arrangements.